Köppen climate classification: Cwb: Dry-winter subtropical highland climate

-Dry-winter subtropical highland climate (Cwb) is a type of climate mainly found in highlands inside the tropics of Central America, South America, Africa, and Asia or areas in the subtropics.
+Dry-winter subtropical highland climate (Cwb) is a type of climate mainly found in highlands inside the tropics of Central America, South America, Africa, and South and Southeast Asia or areas in the subtropics.
 Winters are noticeable and dry, and summers can be very rainy.
 In the tropics, the monsoon is provoked by the tropical air masses and the dry winters by subtropical high pressure.